834th Aviation Support Battalion: Iraq campaign

 On 3 June 2008, the 834th ASB was federalized for service as part of Operation Iraqi Freedom and was sent to Fort Sill, Oklahoma for training and mobilization.
 For the deployment, the Mississippi Detachment of B Company, 834th ASB was not activated.
 The battalion was also augmented with personnel from B Company, 248th ASB of the Iowa National Guard.
 The 834th ASB was part of Task Force 34 which was commanded by the Combat Aviation Brigade, 34th Infantry Division (Expeditionary).
 By August 2008, the battalion arrived at Camp Buehring, Kuwait to train and manage the port operations for the rest of the Task Force.

-After moving north into Iraq, the 834th ASB replaced the 412th ASB on 7 September 2008 in Balad, Iraq (LSA Anaconda/Joint Base Balad).
+After moving north into Iraq, the 834th ASB replaced the 412th Aviation Support Battalion on 7 September 2008 in Balad, Iraq (LSA Anaconda/Joint Base Balad).
 Task Force 34 was the Corps Combat Aviation Brigade as part of Multi-National Corps - Iraq (MNC-I).
 The 834th ASB provided support not only to TF 34, but also became the supporting ASB for TF 49 (later replaced by TF 449) that was the combat aviation brigade for Multi-National Division Center (MND-C).
 This arrangement required the battalion to have a support element based at the Baghdad International Airport (BIAP).
 Later, with mission restructuring in the southern part of Iraq, the battalion sent additional assets, including C Company, 834th ASB to Tallil, Iraq (FOB Adder) to develop an aviation support infrastructure there.
 Eventually, the BIAP-based elements moved south to Tallil to support Multi-National Division-South.
 The 834th ASB completed its combat tour in Iraq in May 2009 and was awarded the Meritorious Unit Commendation on 8 May 2009.